 Route through Cimadevilla

 We can make a planned tour of about two hours to soak up their typical seamanship and flavor.
 We will start in the beautiful Plaza Mayor presided over by the City Council, the setting for festive events and popular celebrations such as the Semana Grande or the Antroxu (Carnival).
 We crossed the arc of the western area and we headed to the marina, we came across the Monument to Don Pelayo (homage to the first king of the Asturian Monarchy that appears on the city's coat of arms), is in the center of the Plaza del Marqués.
-Here is located the Palace of Revillagigedo, from the 18th century, which surprises with its baroque beauty and which today is an International Center of Contemporary Art.
-It usually houses temporary exhibitions of great national and international merit and the works of talented artists always pass through its hall.
-It has attached to it the Collegiate Church of San Juan Bautista that serves as a stage for classical music concerts throughout the year.
-In Cimadevilla, cultural life takes place at the same level as its bustling environment.
+Here is located the Palace of Revillagigedo, from the XNUMXth century, which surprises with its baroque beauty.
+Adjoining it is the Collegiate Church of San Juan Bautista, which serves as the stage for classical music concerts throughout the year.

-We advance along the promenade Leisure port, sports port, with enviable and maintained facilities and a very beautiful environment that have turned it into a scale of numerous regattas.
-At the end of the walk, the jetty closes the harbor, when the sea beats with force is a spectacle that should not be missed because the waves exceed the retaining wall.
-We go up the well-known Hill of Cholo (This term was brought by emigrants who came from America) and thus we approach the alleys that the people of Gijón fill when the good weather arrives.
+If we go along the promenade of the Leisure port, sports port, with enviable and well-cared facilities and a very beautiful environment that have made it a stopover for numerous regattas, and we reach the end, the breakwater closes the port, when the sea beats strongly it is a spectacle that should not be missed as the waves exceed the retaining wall.
+We went up the well-known Hill of Cholo (This term was brought by emigrants who came from America) and thus we approach the alleys that the people of Gijón fill when the good weather arrives.

 A few meters further on we can admire the Chapel of Solitude of the 17th century, spiritual headquarters of the Mareantes Guild, whose festival takes place in September.
 Dates in which the entire neighborhood bustles at parties and celebrations.